 How many generations of computers are there?

-Computer generations are based on when major technological changes in computers occurred, like going from vacuum tubes to transistors.
-As of 2024, there are five generations of the computer.
+Computer generations are defined by major technological advancements, such as the transition from vacuum tubes to transistors.
+This classification helps us understand the evolution of computing technology over time.
+As of 2025, there are five generations of computers.

 Review each of the generations below for more information and examples of computers and technology that belong to each generation.